 If you’re looking for a go-to dinner that’s fast, healthy, and full of flavor, this Artichoke and Parmesan Tilapia Recipe delivers all that and more.
 It’s crispy on top, flaky inside, and finished in under 20 minutes.
 Whether you’re new to cooking or need a no-fail meal that impresses, this dish checks every box.
-With just a few pantry staples, the Artichoke and Parmesan Tilapia Recipe transforms weeknight cooking into something truly satisfying.
+With just a few pantry staples, this simple fish dish transforms weeknight cooking into something truly satisfying.
 Plus, it’s naturally low-carb, high-protein, and perfect for keto or gluten-free lifestyles.

 Now, it’s a staple in our home for a reason it proves that healthy eating can feel like a treat, and even my discerning cat, Luna, agrees!